SilentRhetoric/WindowSense/README.md

 `"Someone ought to open up a window!"`

-Get a sense of when to open your windows for fresh air with WindowSense.
+A thermostat for your windows--get a sense of when to open your windows for fresh air with WindowSense.
 Set your thermostat for comfort and save money on heating and cooling by letting in the breeze at the best times.